diqidoq/lars/README.md

 ## There is still one important point to make

-It's not about fork and splitting the hell out of a commmunity.
+It's not about fork and splitting the hell out of a community.
 I am an advocate of building and motivating communities and to bundle forces, not too loose them.
 So if anything of this white paper can go in somewhere else or can be remerged into another existing project, I am absolutely fine with that.
 Until then I try to prevent to stir up a hornets' nest by trying to discuss this dream inside of exisitng projects yet.